Updated August 2022

 3. FLAGSTONE INSTALLATION TAKES VERY LITTLE TECHNICAL KNOWLEDGE OR TOOLS

 A huge cost in most other landscape installations is labor.
 Not many people can just figure out how to build concrete forms or install sod.
 Flagstone is intuitive and requires nothing but the flagstone itself, a shovel, a wheelbarrow, and some heavy lifting.
-The only thing to remember when installing flagstones is that each one should be firmly set in the ground and at the same level as the stones around it to prevent tripping hazards.
+The only thing to remember when installing a flagstone path is that each one should be firmly set in the ground and at the same level as the stones around it to prevent tripping hazards.
 A few wheelbarrows full of wet sand can help greatly with setting the flagstones so that they are secure.
-Additionally, giving the pathway a slight slope will assist with water drainage, especially in areas with lots of rain.
+Additionally, giving the rock pathway a slight slope will assist with water drainage, especially in areas with lots of rain.
 Aside from these few considerations, though, it is ultimately up to the installer to decide the details of his or her own design.

 4. FLAGSTONE INSTALLATION IS ARTISTIC AND FUN

 One of the reasons that flagstones have caught on as such an excellent landscaping option is that the work itself is far more entertaining than most other home improvement tasks.
 This is especially true if the person doing the work enjoys being artistic; flagstones come in a huge variety of shapes and sizes, and making all of those shapes fit together is a feeling much akin to solving a puzzle, except that this puzzle has more than one solution.
 It is highly recommended that all the flagstones be laid out in the exact place they are desired before anybody tries to set them.
 This can save a lot of unnecessary work down the road.
 Flagstone installation is also something that family and friends usually get excited to participate in, and if enough people are involved on a job, the project can be finished on a weekend or even a day.